SfTI-Robotics/Code-Comparison/Dueling DQN/README.md

 They store the priority values of the experience transitions.

 ## Memory

+We no longer use deques as when it add and removes it changes the indexes for every experiences(not efficient)

 ### Intialisation
 e,a,b is used for importance sampling see kevins paper